JohnVianme/JohnVianme/README.md

 [![Followers](https://img.shields.io/github/followers/mlhacks?label=Followers&style=flat-square)](https://github.com/mlhacks)

 ## About
-👋 Heyo, I'm [Your Name].
-I'm a [Your Title] at [Your Company].
-I work on [describe your work and technical focus, e.g., "web services, demos, and hackathon projects with a focus on Python, JavaScript/TypeScript, and lightweight web apps."]
+👋 Heyo, I'm John.
+I'm a Student at UofA.
+I work on as a TA for the UofA

 - 📍 Location: [Your City, State]
 - 🎓 Education: [Your University or School]